 Location Richard Oakes Multicultural Center, resource library, and adjacent meeting rooms are situated respectively in rooms T-144, T-147, and T-143 on CCSC’s Terrace Level.

 Room Specifications The ROMC has been uniquely designed to provide a feeling of openness and to symbolically reflect unity among all people through its skylight and oval shape.
 Users may request use of the small kitchen/food service facility that is adjacent to the ROMC.
-All rooms can be configured to accommodate various style of programs due to the customized furnishes provided to each room.
+All rooms can be configured to accommodate the various style of programs due to the customized furnishes provided to each room.